 Rebecca Helm (co-leader), Law School, University of Exeter.

-Trish Greenhalgh Rebecca Helm Jon Williamson
+Trish Greenhalgh Rebecca Helm Luana Poliseli Sahanika Ratnayake Jon Williamson

-Activities and talks
+Activities & talks

 UKRI University of Manchester University of Oxford University of Exeter